swcarpentry/shell-novice/_episodes/05-loop.md

 This loop runs the `cp` command once for each filename.
 The first time,
-when `$filename` expands to `basilisk.dat`, the shell executes:
+when `$filename` expands to `bowerbird.txt`, the shell executes:

 ~~~
-cp basilisk.dat original-basilisk.dat
+cp bowerbird.txt original-bowerbird.txt
 ~~~
 {: .language-bash}

 The second time, the command is:

 ~~~
-cp minotaur.dat original-minotaur.dat
+cp dunnock.txt original-dunnock.txt
 ~~~
 {: .language-bash}

-The third and last time, the command is:
+The third time, the command is:

 ~~~
-cp unicorn.dat original-unicorn.dat
+cp python.txt original-python.txt
 ~~~
 {: .language-bash}

+and so on, until a copy of each of the six files has been made.

 Since the `cp` command does not normally produce any output, it's hard to check that the loop is doing the correct thing.